-The unlisted private equity investee funds are valued based on information received from external managers through co-investment arrangements.
+The unlisted private equity investee funds are valued based on information received from external managers.
 The fair value of these investments fluctuates in response to changes in specific assumptions for that particular investee as determined by the external manager.

-Although the Fund believes that its estimates of fair value in Level 3 are appropriate, the use of different methodologies or assumptions could lead to different measurements of fair value and net assets attributable to holders of redeemable units.
+Although the Fund believes that its estimates of fair value in Level 3 are appropriate, the use of different methodologies or assumptions could lead to different measurements of fair value and net assets attributable to the holders of redeemable units.

-The following table shows how net assets attributable to holders of redeemable units would change if the valuations of unlisted private equity investee funds were calculated by adjusting the respective underlying investee fund's net assets by 10%.
+The following table shows how net assets attributable to holders of redeemable units would change if the valuations of direct private debt investments and unlisted private equity investee funds were calculated by adjusting the value of direct private debt investments and the respective underlying investee funds' net assets by 10%.

-(in 000s) 2019
+202 0 2019

-Favourable \$ 13,618
+Favourable \$ 154,81 3 \$ 13,618

-Unfavourable \$ (13,618)
+Unfavourable (154,81 3) (13,618)